Disturbia (film): Score

 Disturbia: Original Motion Picture Score is a score to the film of the same name.
-It is composed by Geoff Zanelli, conducted by Bruce Fowler and produced by Skip Williamson.
-It was released on July 10, 2007 in the United States by Lakeshore Records.
+It is composed by Geoff Zanelli, conducted by Bruce Fowler, performed by the Hollywood Studio Symphony and produced by Skip Williamson.
+It was released on July 10, 2007, in the United States by Lakeshore Records.

 Release

 Home media

-The film was released on DVD and HD DVD on August 7, 2007 and on Blu-ray Disc on March 15, 2008.
-In the United States, DVD sales brought in $35,084,232 in revenue, from 1,485,244 sold DVD units.
-This does not include Blu-ray sales.
+The film was released on DVD and HD DVD on August 7, 2007, and on Blu-ray Disc on March 15, 2008.

 In the "Making of Disturbia" section of the DVD's special features section it is revealed that LaBeouf and Morse did not have much contact off-set, so as to make the fight scenes at the end of the movie as realistic as possible.